 Admission to the program is based upon the following criteria:

-B. Educational Psychology, Theories of Learning or Cognitive Psychology
+2. Educational Psychology, Theories of Learning, or Cognitive Psychology

-C. Abnormal Psychology, Abnormal Child Psychology or Psychopathology
+3. Abnormal Psychology, Abnormal Child Psychology, or Psychopathology

-E. Teaching Exceptional Children (needs to be a state-approved course).
-See more information below.
+5. Exceptionality or Exceptional Children (must be a state-approved course).

 Steps to Admission

 For applicants to the Master's Program: In order to be considered for admission to the Master's Program the following fall semester, all admissions materials must be received by January 15th.

 For applicants to the Sixth Year Program: In order to be considered for admission to the Sixth Year Program, all admissions materials must be received by August 1st.

 In order to apply, please follow the steps below:

 1. Make a formal application to Southern Connecticut State University’s Graduate School.
 The application can be found and completed online.
 A non-refundable fee of $50 must be paid at the time of submission with a credit card.